 Ah, good old Google Alerts.
 Whilst it’s reliability has been called into question in recent times, there’s no doubt this still holds an important place in many online marketer and content creator’s hearts.

 Using Google Alerts you can keep an eye on a topic of your choice with regular updates from Google themselves on the latest index updates.
 Common uses include finding non-linking citations of your brand, or to keep an eye on the latest news on a topic or company of interest.

 Ross Hudgens shows some of the inventive ways to use the service here.
 A great function of Google Alerts is the option to it as an RSS feed, perfect for keeping tabs on multiple alerts and combining with other sources.
 While Google Reader has sadly departed, there are plenty of other RSS readers out there that can do a great job in its place.

 Whilst on the topic, there are some good alternatives to Google Alerts for monitoring brand mentions, such as Moz’s Fresh Web Explorer and the appropriately named Mention (which has a free option).

-One of the most common frustrations for digital marketing efforts can be the delay caused by waiting in a queue for development time.
-Google’s Tag Manager gets round this neatly, letting you update many of the most common site tags without having to ask for dev support.
+One of the most common frustrations in digital marketing can be the delay caused by waiting in a queue for development time.
+Google’s Tag Manager neatly gets round this, letting you update many of the most common site tags without having to ask for dev support.

 So, that’s it – ten tools you can use for free from Google, from keyword research to on-page optimisation and content creation.
 While Google’s attitude to online marketers is increasingly questioned, there’s still plenty we can do with these free pieces of kit.